teachop/xcore_neopixel_buffered/README.md

 - **getPixelColor(pixel)** Get from the driver buffer the RGB 8:8:8 packed color for a given pixel.

+- **getEstimate()** Get an estimate of total milliamps given buffer contents and brightness setting.
+This presently simply assumes 20 milliamps max per LED and a linear PWM relationship to current.

 - **Color(r, g, b)** Utility function to generate packed value from individual 8 bit RGB.

 - **numPixels()** Get length of strip in pixels.